fengjixuchui/HyperVisor-Injector/README.md

 # HyperVisor-Injector
-# FULL SOURCE FOR SALE
 # Please read the full description!
-# if you are interested in the source you can purchase source via discord : skeng#9524
+# if you are interested in the private source you can purchase source via discord : skeng#9524

+# before using make sure Hypervisor suport is on in bios
+depending on your motherboard it may be called something different in your bios

 # change logs